Figma: History

+2012–2016: Founding and launch

 Dylan Field and Evan Wallace began working on Figma in 2012 while studying computer science at Brown University.
 Wallace studied graphics and was a Teaching Assistant for the Computer Science Department, while Field chaired the CS Departmental Undergraduate Group.
+Field was named a Thiel Fellow in 2012, earning him $234,460 in exchange for taking a leave of absence from college.
+Wallace joined Field in California after completing his degree in computer science, and the two began working on the company full time.

-The original objective behind Figma was to enable "anyone [to] be creative by creating free, simple, creative tools in a browser."
+The original objective behind Figma was to enable "anyone [to] be creative by creating free, simple, creative tools in a browser".
 Field and Wallace experimented with different ideas, including software for drones and a meme generator, before settling on web-based graphics editor software.
-In a 2012 article, the company's early scope was vaguely described by The Brown Daily Herald as "a technology startup that will allow users to creatively express themselves online."
+The software aimed to enable real-time collaboration among designers, with the goal of bringing to design the collaborative capabilities that Google Docs had introduced for text editing a decade earlier.
+In a 2012 article, the company's early scope was vaguely described by The Brown Daily Herald as "a technology startup that will allow users to creatively express themselves online".
 That article reported that the company's first ideas revolved around 3D content generation, and subsequent ideas focused on photo editing and object segmentation.

-Field was named a Thiel Fellow in 2012, earning him $234,460 in exchange for taking a leave of absence from college.
-Wallace joined Field in California after completing his degree in computer science, and the two began working on the company full time.
+By 2015, Figma had built a web-based tool for user interface design that allows for many simultaneous users.
+In an interview with VentureBeat that year, Field discussed the ability of WebGL in accessing a computer's graphics processing unit (GPU) from the browser.
+He said that Figma's "viewer" application was written in Skew, a new programming language at the time, while the rest of the application was based in C++.
+The software utilized WebGL and WebAssembly to render complex vector graphics with hardware acceleration.

 Figma started offering a free invite-only preview program on December 3, 2015.
 It saw its first public release on September 27, 2016.